-Preheat the oven to 425 degrees.
-Score the rind of pork in a crisscross pattern at quarter inch intervals, cutting through the fat but not into the meat itself (you can ask the butcher to do this for you if you prefer).
+Preheat the oven to 425°F. Score the rind of pork in a crisscross pattern at quarter inch intervals, cutting through the fat but not into the meat itself (you can ask the butcher to do this for you if you prefer).

 Sprinkle over one tablespoon of salt, rubbing it into the lines scored in the fat, place the pork in a large roasting pan, and roast in the over for 30 minutes.
-Decrease the temperature to 300 degrees and continue to cook for another five hours.
+Decrease the temperature to 300°F and continue to cook the pork for another five hours.

 Return to the oven for 40 to 50 minutes, until the pork rind has turned into delicious crackling, and the vegetables are cooked through and golden.
 Serve from the pan or transfer to a large plate.

 What to do with all those leftovers?
 The Irish love to make leftover pies and we’re terrific at it.
 After Thanksgiving, you’re usually left with turkey and ham and an abundance of mashed potatoes.
 Here’s the tastiest solution for a turkey and ham potato pie:

 Turkey and ham potato pie recipe